nlktoen/WINE-QUALITY-CLASSIFICATION/README.md

 winequality-red.csv : dataset using

-WINECLASSIFICATION.pdf : pdf of ipython files
+WINECLASSIFICATION.pdf : pdf of ipython file